tianqwang/Google-Cloud-NCAA-ML-Competition/README.md

 ## Things I learned from this competition:

-* Think the problem from a grand view, using different stategy to define target and built up modeling framework.
+* Think the problem from a grand view, using different strategies to define the target and built up modeling framework.
-* Optimizing the target through different ways, from model define to loss function design.
+* Optimizing the goal through various ways, from model identify to loss function design.
 * First try customized gradient function for tree boosting models.
-* Get more familiar with problem solving pipeline.
+* Get more familiar with problem-solving pipeline.
-* Experience on modeling small dataset with a lot randomness.
+* Experience in modeling small datasets with a lot of randomnesses.

 ## Things could have done better.